InstituteforDiseaseModeling/pathways-segmentation-public/README.md

     * define the strata for which the variable should be included in the profile_strata column
     * set the profile_include column to 1 to include in the segment profile PDF
 2. save and close the Workbook
-3. open the 8_quantitative_segment_profile.R script and run the entire script to generate the quantitative segment profile PDF outputs
+3. open the 8_quantitative_segment_profile.R script, set the nreps parameter to an existing LCA output, and run the entire script to generate the quantitative segment profile PDF outputs

 ### Segment typing tool